tedk13/pui-website/content/docs/components/cards.md

 {{< /code-markup >}}

 {{< callout tipHeader="Card Tip">}}
   <p>By default a card will take up 100% of the width of it's parent.
-You can utilize <a class="text-navy text-underline--hover" href="../../layout/layout">Platform UI layout classes</a>, such as block-container and block, to give the card size.</p>
+You can utilize <a class="text--navy text-underline--hover" href="../../layout/layout">Platform UI layout classes</a>, such as block-container and block, to give the card size.</p>
 {{< /callout >}}
 </section>